Career Opportunities in the Legal Field

 - Court Interpreter: A court interpreter assists non-English-speaking litigants.

 - Court Clerk or Prothonotary: This is a behind-the-scenes role in the courthouse but no less important.
 Every legal case involves reams of filed paperwork, even in this time of technology.
 Clerks accept it from litigants and keep orderly track of all of it.
 The job ranges from entry-level positions to chief clerk.

 - Law Professor: Law school professors not only teach classes but are typically involved in research as well.
 Many schools also require that they periodically publish in law journals.

 - Law School Dean: The dean is the highest ranking administrator in a law school, supervising operations, academic programs and even sometimes issues of student discipline.

 - Law School Admissions Officer: This individual oversees and reviews student applications and test scores and may also personally interview potential students for acceptance.

-- Legal Career Counselor: Many law schools, particularly top-tier schools, employ someone to prepare graduating students for entering — or attempting to enter — the workforce.
-They might conduct mock job interviews, help to identify potential employers, arrange interviews with law firms and even make the initial introduction.
+- Legal Career Counselor: Many law schools, particularly top-tier schools, employ someone to prepare graduating students for entering the workforce.
+They might conduct mock job interviews, help identify potential employers, arrange interviews with law firms, and even make the initial introduction.
 Loyalty to the school and marketing the school and its students to future employers is paramount.